TheNivas/LearningScala/12_Traits_ValueClass_UniversalTraits/src/main/scala/Notes.md

   def breaks()
 }
 ```

-Since wheels and breaks are not defined in the above trait teh child funciton which extneds this trait<br>
+Since wheels and breaks are not defined in the above trait teh child funciton which extneds this trait
 will need to defin these function otherwise it'll give error.

 ```scala
 class Mercedes extends  Car {
   def wheel(): Unit = {